mmoult/Classy-Compiler/docs/lang_guide.md

 ```
 type NAME = FIELD_LIST
 ```
-where NAME is any valid identifier (though convention dictates the type should be capitalized), and the field list is a list of variables in the same format as a function parameter list.
+where NAME is any valid identifier (though convention dictates the type should be capitalized), and the field list is a list of zero or more variables in the same format as a function parameter list.
 For example, a type `Foo` with fields a and b could be specified thus:
 ```
 type Foo = (a: A, b: B)
 ```